Boohoo has grown astronomically since launching in 2006 – but how sustainable are they and do they use ethical practises?

 Read Boohoo’s pledge here.

-The brand also don’t disclose any information about the practises they put in place to ensure gender equality and regarding forced labour and freedom of association, they fail to disclose any policies they have in place to protect suppliers and garment workers in their supply chain from COVID-19 and the financial impact it may have, and there’s no evidence they ensure a living wage to employees in their supply chain.
+They fail to disclose any policies they have in place to protect suppliers and garment workers in their supply chain from COVID-19 and the financial impact it may have, and there’s no evidence they ensure a living wage to employees in their supply chain.

-Is Boohoo sustainable?
+Is Boohoo Sustainable?

 In 2018, Boohoo was named one of the least sustainable fashion brands in the UK in a report published by the Environmental Audit Committee (EAC) alongside Missguided.